How to Select a Competent Cultural Diversity Professional

 Once the role has matured, the organization tends to hire practitioners with at least five years of experience in the position.
 Increasingly credentials, such as cultural diversity certification, is expected.

 You can bootstrap cultural diversity practitioner competence like many of the pioneers.
 But it is risky.
 Consider the diversity trainer that, in his best efforts to increase cultural awareness, ended up getting the organization he worked for sued.
 It turns out that one of the activities he used created a hostile work environment for a white male participant.
-At least that is the way the court saw it in awarding him damages.
+At least that is the way the court saw it in awarding the victim damages.
 The trainer clearly did not know what he didn’t know.

 Wouldn’t it be better to learn from expert cultural diversity professionals who have made all of the mistakes and eager to help you avoid them?

 A cultural diversity professional can take on a range of roles and responsibilities.
 Some work within the human resource management department.
 Others have essentially an EEO role.
 Still, others are directors of student life in colleges and universities.
 The vice president and diversity officer titles are typically reserved for those reporting directly to the leader of the organization.
+Some choose to be an independent consultant.

 What Are the Different Types of Diversity Certification Credentials?